 A 1996 graduate of HBU with degrees in history and kinesiology, Key is married to the former Sherry Blakely, a four-year letterwinner for the HBU softball team from 1992-95 and 2006 inductee into HBU’s Sports Hall of Honor.
 Sherry’s No. 6 jersey was retired by the softball team on April 21, 2012, becoming the first student-athlete in HBU history to be so honored.
-They are the proud parents of 8-year-old Eiley Rowan.
+They are the proud parents of 9-year-old Eiley Rowan.

 The Keys’ oldest daughter, Emma Claire, passed away May 15, 2010, shortly before her ninth birthday when the family was involved in a car accident while traveling in Louisiana.
 In her honor, the Key family established the Emma Key Hands and Feet Foundation in May of 2015.
-The HBU Alumni Association has also named the "Emma Key Faithful Servant Award" in rememberance of her.
+The HBU Alumni Association has also named the “Emma Key Faithful Servant Award” in remembrance of her.

 JUD KINNE | Assistant Coach

-Jud Kinne is in his seventh season as assistant coach at HBU, serving as the program’s recruiting coordinator.
+Jud Kinne is in his eighth season as assistant coach at HBU, serving as the program’s recruiting coordinator.

 In 2015-16, the Huskies went 17-17 overall and earned the fourth seed in the Southland Conference Tournament with a 10-8 league mark.
 HBU posted its first Southland Conference Tournament victory with a 73-68 win over Southeastern Louisiana in the quarterfinals, then made the program’s first NCAA postseason appearance since 1984 with a spot in the College Basketball Invitational.